 Results indicate that the Sharklet™-micropatterned apical layer of the dressing increased artificial wound coverage by up to 64%, P = 0.024 in vitro.
 In vivo evaluation demonstrated that the bilayered dressing construction enhanced overall healing outcomes significantly compared to untreated wounds and that these outcomes were not significantly different from a leading clinically available wound dressing.
 Collectively, these results demonstrate high potential for this new dressing to effectively accelerate wound healing.

-Click Here for the full version of the publication in the SAGE journals for Experimental Biology and Medicine
+The full version of the publication is available in the SAGE journals for Experimental Biology and Medicine.